stac-api-extensions/filter/README.md

 This uses the same queryables as Example 4.

-The only temporal operator required is `ANYINTERACTS`.
+The only temporal operator required is `T_INTERSECTS`.
 This is effectively that the datetime or interval operands have any overlap between them.

 #### Example 6: T_INTERSECTS cql2-text (GET)

 ```
-filter=datetime T_INTERSECTS INTERVAL('2020-11-11T00:00:00Z', '2020-11-12T00:00:00Z')
+filter=T_INTERSECTS(datetime, INTERVAL('2020-11-11T00:00:00Z', '2020-11-12T00:00:00Z'))
 ```

 #### Example 6: T_INTERSECTS cql2-json (POST)